 Your tumour may continue to grow.
-This might make treatment more difficult and could make the eye painful.
-There may be an increased risk of tumour spread out of the eye and to other parts of the body.
+This might make treatment more difficult and could make your eye painful.
+There may be an increased risk of tumour spread out of your eye and to other parts of your body.

-What sort of anaesthetic will be given to me?
+What sort of anaesthetic will I need?